gladden4work/Med-scan/plan.md

 - [ ] **Payment Processing**: Integrate with iOS/Google Play for subscription management

 ## Current Goal
-Improve error handling and end-to-end testing for the tiered pricing and user entitlement system.
+Enhance user experience with clear quota displays and upgrade prompts, while improving error handling and end-to-end testing for the tiered pricing and user entitlement system.

 ## Engineering Project Plan